Donnie Freeman (basketball, born 2005)

-Donavan Glen Lee Freeman (born August 14, 2005) is a Bahamian college basketball player for the Syracuse Orange of the Atlantic Coast Conference.
+Donavan Glen Lee "Donnie" Freeman (born August 14, 2005) is a Bahamian college basketball player for the St. John's Red Storm of the Big East Conference.
+He previously played for the Syracuse Orange.
+He was a consensus five-star recruit and one of the top players in the 2024 class.

 High school career

 Freeman was born in the Bahamas and moved to Washington, D.C. when he was six.
 He attended St. John's College High School until his junior year.
-As a junior, Freeman led his team to a 32-4 overall record and won the WCAC.
+As a junior, Freeman led his team to a 32–4 overall record and won the WCAC.
 Before the start of his senior year, Freeman transferred to IMG Academy to play in the EYBL.
-In 20 regular season games, Freeman averaged 10.5 points, 6.0 rebounds, and 1.5 assists.
+In 20 regular season games, Freeman averaged 10.5 points, six rebounds, and 1.5 assists.
 Freeman was selected to play in the 2024 McDonald's All-American Boys Game during his senior year.

 Recruiting

-On May 11, 2023, after the conclusion of his junior year at St. John's, Freeman committed to play college basketball at Syracuse over offers from Alabama, Texas, Iowa, and Georgia Tech, making him the highest rated Syracuse commit since Carmelo Anthony in 2002.
-Freeman was a consensus 5-star prospect and was regarded as one of the best forwards in the class.
+Freeman was a consensus five-star recruit and one of the top players in the 2024 class, according to major recruiting services.
+On May 11, 2023, after the conclusion of his junior year at St. John's, he committed to playing college basketball for Syracuse over offers from Alabama, Texas, Iowa, and Georgia Tech, making him the highest rated Syracuse commit since Carmelo Anthony in 2002.